 Students can choose to take the exam on paper or on a computer, and it lasts for three hours and 45 minutes.
 For topics like economics, English, computer science, physics, and others, prestigious colleges like Stanford, Harvard, Princeton, Yale, UCLA, Massachusetts Institute of Technology, and others accept GRE exam results.

-The GRE exam quickly becomes popular among students because to its adaptability, which allows students to apply to a variety of areas rather than only the business sector.
+The GRE exam quickly becomes popular among students because of its adaptability, which allows students to apply to a variety of areas rather than only the business sector.

 It is a crucial stage in the application process for graduate school or business school.
 Overall, it lasts for approximately 4 hours, or 3 hours and 45 minutes.

-The GRE assesses three different talents, including: verbal reasoning abilities, skills in quantitative reasoning and
+The GRE assesses three different talents, including verbal reasoning abilities, skills in quantitative reasoning, and analytical writing.

 But here is a relief!
 Not all business schools require applicants to submit their GMAT scores, despite the fact that a strong GMAT score does boost an application and somewhat favour candidates because it provides a decent picture of their aptitude.
 These institutions, which may not require a GRE score, intend to consider applications holistically.